rajinder-yadav/dm-css/README.md

 ### Border values

-The value for the border denote the thickness of the border line.
+The postfix value for a border denotes the thickness of the border line.

-The supported values range from 0 to 4.
+The supported values range is from 0 to 4.

 A value of "0" (zero) indicates no border.
 You would use this to remove borders from a element that may already have borders.